WSWI

 WSWI (820 AM) is a non-commercial educational radio station licensed to Evansville, Indiana, United States, carrying an alternative rock format known as "95.7 The Spin".
-Owned by the Board of Trustees of the University of Southern Indiana (USI), the campus radio station has studios and a transmitter site that are both located on the USI campus in Evansville.
+Owned by the Board of Trustees of the University of Southern Indiana (USI), the campus radio station has studios and a transmitter site located on the USI campus in Evansville.
 WSWI operates during the daytime hours only, thus in addition to a standard analog transmission, the station's format is broadcast continuously via a simulcast over the HD2 digital subchannel of WPSR and a relay over low-power analog translator W239CI (95.7 FM), along with being available online.

 It was established in 1947 as WIKY, the first station owned by Evansville-based South Central Broadcasting.
 The WIKY stations were successful, broadcasting mostly easy listening music.
 However, as music listenership shifted to FM, in 1981 South Central opted to buy a more successful AM station and donated the 820 kHz facility to the university, which relaunched it as a student-run station serving its communications program.